lakiryt/sunradar/README.md

 - Position of the widget (top/left margin)

 The small circle marking the sun turns blue when the altitude is negative.

+How to install:
+- Unzip
+- Move to the Uebersicht Folder
+- Should be working out of the box